Blake Shelton: Personal life

-Shelton married long time girlfriend Kaynette Gern on November 17, 2003.
+Shelton married his longtime girlfriend Kaynette Gern on November 17, 2003.
 They divorced in 2006.

 In 2005, Shelton met singer Miranda Lambert at the CMT's 100 Greatest Duets Concert.
 Lambert also sang background vocals on his cover of Michael Bublé's song, "Home", which became a number-one single on the Hot Country Songs chart.
 On May 9, 2010, after dating for four years, Shelton proposed to Lambert.
 Shelton and Lambert were married on May 14, 2011, in Boerne, Texas.

 On January 17, 2012, Shelton's father, Dick, 71, died in Oklahoma, following a period of declining health.
 Shelton's brother, Richie, died in 1990 as a result of a car crash when Blake was 14 years old.
 Blake and Lambert wrote about Richie in Lambert's song, "Over You".
 The song was named CMA Song of the Year for 2012.
 It was also named Single Record and Song of the Year at the 2013 Academy of Country Music Awards.

 On July 20, 2015, Shelton and Lambert announced their divorce.
 The couple released a statement, "This is not the future we envisioned and it is with heavy heart that we move forward separately.
 We are real people, with real lives, with real family, friends and colleagues.
 Therefore, we kindly ask for privacy and compassion concerning this very personal matter."
 Their divorce was finalized later that same day.

 In late 2015, it was announced that Shelton had started dating his colleague from The Voice, singer Gwen Stefani.
-Shelton said he and Stefani first bonded over their ongoing divorces in the summer of 2015 as they filmed the ninth season of The Voice, stating: "Gwen saved my life.
+Shelton said Stefani and he first bonded over their ongoing divorces in the summer of 2015 as they filmed the ninth season of The Voice, stating: "Gwen saved my life.
 Who else on earth could understand going through a high-profile divorce from another musician?
 You can't even imagine the similarities in our divorces."